What Should You Do if You Have Two Focal Points in Your Living Room?

 Strategic contrast and variety

 While repetition has its place, contrast can also be effective.
-It’s a great opportunity for designers to juxtapose different styles, textures, or colors near each focal point to create distinct but harmonious areas within the room.
+It’s a great opportunity to juxtapose different styles, textures, or colors near each focal point to create distinct but harmonious areas within the room.

 Imagine you’re an artist with a blank canvas; contrast and variety are your vibrant paint colors that bring everything to life.